mbernat/fluidisk/README.md

 - [ ] Add vorticity confiment and XSPH viscosity.
 - [ ] Add SPH as an optional backend.
 - [ ] Support calculations on a GPU.
+- [x] Normalize the SPH kernels for 2d or find better ones specifically for 2d.

 ## Theory